riobanerjee/riobanerjee.github.io/_projects/2-weather-forecaster.md

     text: "Apr 2025"
 ---

-A simple weather dashboard and forecasting application that fetches real-time weather data, processes it into a manageable form, trains a prediction model, and displays the results on an interactive dashboard.
+A simple weather dashboard that fetches real-time weather data, processes it into a manageable form, trains a prediction model, and displays the results on an interactive dashboard.

 [View Live App](https://nimbus-predict-645776801901.europe-west2.run.app){: .btn .btn--primary}
 [View on GitHub](https://github.com/riobanerjee/nimbus-predict){: .btn .btn--primary}